fahmiidris007/CapstoneProjectBangkit/README.md

-# Guide to Run the Model in Your Machine
+# Guide about our Model in Your Machine

+Here are the guide regarding our model.

+Requirements
+Libraries: TensorFlow, JSON, NLTK, SKLearn, and NumPy (for testing) Internet (to import data online)

-Here are the guide to run the model on your own.
-We recommend you to use Google Colab as it will makes data import easier and probably speeds up training speed.
+We recommend you to use Google Colab as it already have the required libraries.
-1. Download the ipynb files.
-2. Open Google Colab.
-3. Upload the model into the Google Colab.
+1. Open the Source.ipynb for interactive python notebook or Source.py for python script
-4. As the data is available online, you don't need to download the dataset manually.
+2. As the data is available online, you don't need to download the dataset manually.
-5. Run the model on Google Colab.
+3. Run the script (it will generate labels.json and the model in form of .tflite)